 “From the OG Living studios in sunny south Florida, via Nashville Tennessee, it’s The Nashville Hype!™.”
 And thus starts a new journey in the iconic blog that began in 2006 and became one of the most widely read, respected, and influential music blogs in Nashville, with an unparalleled record in helping artists be discovered and signed to deals.

 Just as Nashville has changed, The Nashville Hype!™ has changed over the years too.

-Today The Nashville Hype!™ is both a radio station streaming 24/7 and podcast hosted by Paul King that is available all over the world on the iHeartRadio network (or where ever you get your streaming content – Apple, Spotify, etc).
+Today The Nashville Hype!™ is a podcast hosted by Paul King that is available all over the world on the iHeartRadio network (or where ever you get your streaming content – Apple, Spotify, etc).

-From blog to podcast – News, Reviews, Interviews, Celebrity Guest and Commentary – The Nashville Hype!™ Radio + Podcast.
+From blog to podcast – News, Reviews, Interviews, Celebrity Guest and Commentary – The Nashville Hype!™ Podcast.

 By the time 2006 had rolled around, I (Paul King) was 36 years old and I had written songs with Grammy winners, Dove Award winners, a Songwriter Hall of Fame member, and several #1 hit songwriters in town.
 It didn’t hurt that I was born and raised in Nashville – in, or certainly around, the music industry.

 My parents, known on radio/TV and around all the southern states as the southern Gospel singing group The Glorybound Singers – moved to Hendersonville, TN when I was 6 years old.
 Hendersonville in those days was where the music industry lived – even if they worked in Nashville.